 - will honour your request to have all information deleted from our records and systems.

 What are your choices?

 We would like to have your consent to continue to collect, use and disclose only your business information for the purposes identified above.
 However, you do have choices and can refuse or withdraw your consent as follows:

 - You may wish to have only your name on the list of attendees circulated at our courses.

 - You may have your name removed from our telephone, mail or e-mail mailing lists.
 We use these lists to inform you of relevant courses, conferences, services and special offers that may be of benefit to you.

 - You may refuse to provide personal information to us.
 You may also withdraw your consent at any time.
 However, in either case, this may limit our ability to serve you.

-If you have any questions or concerns about our privacy practices, please call us at 1-800-463-8568.
+If you have any questions or concerns about our privacy practices, please email us at email@example.com.
 Otherwise, we will assume that we have your consent to continue to collect, use and disclose your business information for the purposes identified above.